When can I take a lesson?

 Can I try out a lesson first?

 Absolutely!
-Let us know if you would like to schedule an introductory lesson for $32.50.
+Let us know if you would like to schedule an introductory lesson for the price of one 30 min. lesson.
 No registration fee is required for the introductory lesson.
 If you decide to continue with lessons, you are responsible for the one time $25 registration fee and normal lesson rate going forward to guarantee your time slot.
 To sign up for an introductory lesson, call us at 404.500.5375 or email [email protected] An introductory lesson does not guarantee your lesson time going forward.
 In order to guarantee your lesson time, you are responsible for the $25 registration fee and one month’s tuition.

 When do I have to pay for my lessons?